eduardodsxavier/spring-boot/README.md

 A REST service with get, post, put and delete.
 Have a list of employees and ordere.
 Go to URL/employees to see employees octions and URL/orders to see orders actions.

+## ByMySelf
+Try to create a To-Do REST API with the lowest external help.